Temporal Tokenization Strategies for Event Sequence Modeling with Large Language Models: Experimental Settings

 \section{Experimental Settings}

 In this research, we fine-tune a pretrained LLM backbone Llama-3.2-1B \citep{grattafiori2024llama} for all experiments, employing 4-bit quantization \citep{dettmers2023qlora} for efficiency.
 We use Parameter-Efficient Fine-Tuning (PEFT) via Low-Rank Adaptation (LoRA) \citep{hu2022lora} with a rank $r=16$ and $\alpha=32$, applying updates to all attention projection matrices.
-All models are trained for 5 epochs using the AdamW optimizer \citep{loshchilov2017decoupled} with a cosine learning rate scheduler, a learning rate of $0.001$, and a warmup ratio of $0.1$ through the Hugging Face framework \citep{wolf2019huggingface}.
+All models are trained for 5 epochs using the AdamW optimizer \citep{loshchilov2019decoupled} with a cosine learning rate scheduler, a learning rate of $0.001$, and a warmup ratio of $0.1$ through the Hugging Face framework \citep{wolf2020transformers}.
 We use a per-device train batch size of 4 with 4 gradient accumulation steps, resulting in an effective batch size of 16.
 All hyper-parameters were determined through preliminary experiments and fixed for the main experiments to avoid exhaustive tuning.

+When using tokenization strategies that expand the LLM's vocabulary with new temporal tokens, we explicitly set their indices to be trainable within the LoRA configuration to ensure their initialized embeddings are fully optimized alongside the adapters.
 For the residual scalar quantization (RSQ) tokenizer, we utilize K-Means and default parameter settings for initialization, convergence, and optimization from scikit-learn \citep{pedregosa2011scikit}.
 We use TPP-LLM \citep{liu2024tpp} as our baseline, configured with the same foundation model and QLoRA settings.
 We follow the original TPP-LLM paper for most hyper-parameters; however, to avoid overfitting, we replace their constant learning rate scheduler with a cosine scheduler and train for 10 epochs, using the same warmup ratio as our experiments.
 All experiments were conducted on NVIDIA A100 GPUs.